Christopher Kane: Biography

-Professional career
+Career

 Kane established his namesake label in 2006, with his sister Tammy Kane who studied at the Scottish College of Textile Design, running the financial side of the business and also assisting in his fabric creation and design process.
 His first independent show, presented on 20 September 2006, consisted of super-short bandage dresses in neon shades.
 Kane said of his collection that he "only used neon last year because it was my first collection and I wanted to go as bright as possible."
 The collection was lauded by prominent international fashion critics and credited by various sources as a major contributor to summer 2007's 'fluoro' trends.

-In April 2006, Kane was awarded the Young Designer of the Year at the Scottish Fashion Awards.
-Subsequently, the designer launched a capsule collection for British high-street clothing store Topshop.
+In 2006, the designer launched a capsule collection for British high-street clothing store Topshop.

 His second collection, showcased on 13 February 2007, once again received positive reviews from leading critics.
 Moving away from his signature tight-fitted look, Kane showcased a collection of velvets and leathers in a more relaxed silhouette.
 This was also his first collaboration with prominent shoe designer Manolo Blahnik, who created the shoes for the show.

 Kane collaborations extend into music: He designed costumes for Kylie Minogue's music video "2 Hearts"; On 18 October 2007, he collaborated with Beth Ditto for luxury label Swarovski's Fashion Rocks show held at the Royal Albert Hall to critical acclaim.
 In addition to designing his own label and consulting at Versace, he is also part of Atlier Swarovski, a small collective of designers who create special jewelry collections for Swarovski.

 On 10 September 2007, days before Kane was scheduled to show his third collection, it was reported that 23 pieces from the Spring-Summer 2008 show had been stolen from his London studio.
 In addition to cashmere and leather pieces, a laptop was also stolen.
 No fingerprints were found upon inspection.
 However, the designer proceeded his third show and second collaboration with Blahnik seven days later on 17 September 2007, once again changing directions and introducing snake skin printed chiffon and denim in yet another collection that won rave reviews.

-On 27 November 2007, he was awarded New Designer of The Year at the British Fashion Awards.
-Kane has also been credited for single-handedly turning the fortunes of cashmere producer Johnstons of Elginby partnering with the company to produce his line of cashmere garments.